jaredseefried/README-Generator/sample.md

   * **[Tests](#Tests)**
   * **[Questions](#Questions)**

-  # Title: title of repo namer
+  # Title: This Is my Title

   # Description

-  AESFsdfaEF
+  this is my description

   # Installation Requirements

-  AWEGFAEWGF
+  the installation requirements

   # Usage

-  awefWEF
+  usage

   # License